 Preheat the oven to 350 degrees Fahrenheit.
 Prepare a lightly colored 9-inch by 13-inch cake pan by greasing the bottom of the pan.

-Combine all the dry ingredients together in a large bowl and mix.
+Combine the flour, cocoa powder and salt in a large bowl and mix together.

 Cream the room temperature butter and sugar together with a stand mixer, about 3-4 minutes on moderate speed or until light, fluffy and aerated.

-Add the eggs one at a time, beating lightly after each to incorporate them into the batter.
+Add the eggs to the creamed butter one at a time, beating lightly after each to incorporate them into the batter.
 Add the vanilla and mix briefly once more to combine all wet ingredients.

 Slowly combine the dry ingredients with the wet ingredients in the stand mixer bowl, scraping the sides with a spatula as needed.